dbrattli/Expression/docs/tutorial/optional_values.md

 You should not normally want to retrieve the value of an option since you do not know if it's successful or not.
-But if you are sure it's `Some` value then you retrieve the value again using the `value` property:
+But if you are sure it's `Some` value then you retrieve the value back using the `value` property:

 ```python
 from expression import Some